As an authorpreneur, laying the groundwork for your venture with a...

 1 Executive Summary

-This section summarizes your business plan, designed to engage potential partners.
-It covers the key points of the business plan, including the literary vision, objectives, target group, planned product releases, and financial forecasts.
+This section covers the key points of the business plan, including the literary vision, objectives, target group, planned product releases, and financial forecasts.
 Though it’s the first section, write it last.
 Keep it brief (ideally under two pages) while ensuring clarity and impact.

 2 Business Description